openfeed-org/sdk-go/examples/client/README.md

 To request a set of exchanges, run: (Please note that your username must be specially permissioned for this)

 `go run *.go -u MyUsername -p MyPassword -e exchange1,exchange2`

+To request a list of InstrumentDefinitions on an exchange, run:
+`go run *.go -u MyUsername -p MyPassword -m def exchange`